 What is a Long-Term Care Ombudsman?

 Ombudsman is a Norwegian word meaning advocate.
 The Regional Long-Term Care Ombudsman of the High Country serves as an advocate for residents in the region's long term care facilities.
 The ombudsman advocates ensuring that all resident's rights and quality of life established through the Resident's Bill of Rights are upheld.
-The Ombudsman Program was created out of the Older Americans Act and is consists of a larger team throughout the state, regional and local levels of North Carolina.
+The Ombudsman Program was created out of the Older Americans Act and consists of a larger team throughout the state, regional and local levels of North Carolina.

 What does a Long-Term Care Ombudsman do?